Other / mixed grade configuration · Orlando, FL

 What is the racial and ethnic makeup of Jones High?

-The largest demographic group at Jones High is African American at 85.5%.
-The school serves a diverse student body in ORLANDO, FL.
+The largest demographic group at Jones High is African American at 85.5% of enrollment, in Orlando, FL.

 What is the Resource Investment Index for Jones High?

-Jones High has a Resource Investment Index of 30/100 (F) based on 3 factors: student-teacher ratio, counselor availability.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Jones High has a Resource Investment Index of 30/100 (lower reported resources relative to schools nationally) based on 3 factors: student-teacher ratio, counselor availability.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page